Hyrtsi/hyrtsi.github.io/docs/bicycling-route-planner-app.md

 I tried a couple of routes and even though the UI is minimal and the options nonexistent the routes were quite good.
 The route planner option was hidden quite well.

+### MapMyRide

+Requires registration.
+I didn't test this app.
+According to Play store it is only a sports tracker.

 ### Openstreetmap

 ### https://www.plotaroute.com/

 ### Strava

+It has routes.
+But no route planning.
+Just tracks your GPS and you can share those routes with the community

 ### Osmand